zknoebel/ICS211Homework8/README.txt

 These results are from sorting 5000 random numbers.
 It is easy to see that the Binary Search Tree does the best job.
-However with the numbers already sorted, the Binary Search Tree is much less effecient.
-Here are the results for sorting 5000 numbers that are alread sorted, the first is for sorting ascending numbers (0 - 4999) and the second is for sorting numbers (4999 - 0).
+However with the numbers already sorted, the Binary Search Tree is much less efficient.
+Here are the results for sorting 5000 numbers that are already sorted, the first is for sorting ascending numbers (0 - 4999) and the second is for sorting numbers (4999 - 0).
 The slight difference in the two average times (about .2 seconds) is most likely due to the way that the sort is written to check for smaller numbers first and larger numbers second.
-That means that each time the sort checks for the numbers in the ascending case, it first checks if the number is smaller, realizes that it is not, and then checks to see if the number is larger, while sorting the decending case, it only checks to see if the number is smaller, and sicne it is every time, it does not have to check to see if the number is larger.
+That means that each time the sort checks for the numbers in the ascending case, it first checks if the number is smaller, realizes that it is not, and then checks to see if the number is larger, while sorting the descending case, it only checks to see if the number is smaller, and since it is every time, it does not have to check to see if the number is larger.

 Binary Search Tree Sort